AlauraAbbigail/AlauraAbbigail/README.md

 - 👋 Hi, I’m @AlauraAbbigail
-- 👀 I’m interested in Game Development and AI projects
+- 👀 I’m interested in App Development and AI projects
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on just school projects at the moment
 - 📫 How to reach me Alaura.abbigail@gmail.com